guillaumeast/42_ultimate_tester/docs/README.md

 Your first steps.
 Write a test, compile it, and run it in less than a minute.

 ### 🧩 [Test Sets](1_sets.md)
-Learn more about Test Sets global timeouts.
+Learn more about Test Sets and global timeouts.
 - `Test()`: create isolated executable test blocks.

 ### 🔀 [Redirections](2_redirections.md)